Manticore: Heraldry

-Randle Holme drew on this description in 1688, when he described the manticore (which he regarded as distinct from the mantyger) as having:

 Parallels

 Gerald Brenan linked the manticore to the mantequero, a monster feeding on human fat in Andalusian folklore.

 The Hindu god Narasimha is often referred to as a Manticore.
 Narasimha, the man lion, is the fourth avatar of Vishnu and is described as having a man’s torso and the head and claws of a lion.

 In fiction

-Dante Alighieri, in his Inferno, depicted the mythical Geryon as a manticore, following Pliny's description.
+Dante Alighieri, in his Inferno, depicted the mythical Geryon as having a similar appearance to a manticore, following Pliny's description where it has the face of an honest man, the body of a wyvern, the paws of a lion, and the stinger of a scorpion at the end of its tail.

 Fine art

 The heraldic manticore influenced some Mannerist representations of the sin of Fraud, conceived as a monstrous chimera with a beautiful woman's face – for example, in Bronzino's allegory Venus, Cupid, Folly and Time (National Gallery, London), and more commonly in the decorative schemes called grotteschi (grotesque).
 From here it passed by way of Cesare Ripa's Iconologia into the seventeenth- and eighteenth-century French conception of a sphinx.